Skip to main content

 // Payment in progress - do not change the order status

-// Customer sees the waiting page
+// The customer sees a waiting page

 break;